PSA: Vomiting During Or After Labor Is Totally Normal

 However, puking can occur with or without an epidural, as pain and slowed digestion during labor can cause it.
 FUN TIMES.

-a super scientific poll on Facebook, more than half of my mom friends had puked in labor as well.
+When I took poll on Facebook, more than half of my mom friends had puked in labor as well.
 Most of them puked during transition like I had, but a few had puked during early labor, and even after labor.

 One had even projectile puked several times during her first labor.
 “I’ve never thrown up harder than that in my life,” she said.
 Man, that sounds horrible.
 Luckily, she didn’t puke at all the second time.